Amedeo Obici: Career

-Amedeo saved his money, and in 1895, brought the rest of his family from Italy to the United States.
-With the remaining savings, he also was able to open his own fruit stand and get a proper peanut roaster.

-Joining forces with Mario Peruzzi

 Obici operated an eating establishment that served oyster stew and roasted peanuts in a building in downtown Wilkes-Barre.
 There, in 1897, he teamed up with Mario Peruzzi, another Italian-American immigrant who was working for a wholesale grocer.
 Some time after Peruzzi's first wife died in 1910 (leaving two children), he married Obici's sister, "Lizzie".

-Planters Peanuts

 Obici and Peruzzi founded Planters Peanut Company (unincorporated) in 1906 and incorporated it as Planters Nut and Chocolate Company in 1908.
 Planters owned four factories by 1930.
 Obici invented a new method of skinning and blanching peanuts so the roasted goobers came out clean.
 In 1913, they built a new processing plant in the heart of peanut farming territory in Suffolk, Virginia.
 Part of Obici's success was in marketing and finding new products to add to Planters' stock.

-Bay Point Farm, Obici Hospital
+Dairy farming was an avocation for Amedeo.
+He had a prized herd of Guernsey cows, and distributed Bay Point Dairy Farm milk in Suffolk.

+Personal life

-In 1924, Amedeo and Louise Obici moved to Virginia from Scranton and purchased the 253 acre (1 km²) Bay Point Farm located on a bluff overlooking the Nansemond River.
+Amedeo saved his money, and in 1895, brought the rest of his family from Italy to the United States.
+In 1924, Amedeo and Louise Obici moved to Virginia from Scranton and purchased the 253 acre (1 km2) Bay Point Farm located on a bluff overlooking the Nansemond River.
 Louise and Amedeo Obici were unable to have children of their own, but they frequently held events for children of the community at their Bay Point Farm.
 Louise's niece, also Louise Musante, lived with the Obicis from 1927 to 1930.
-Dairy farming was an avocation for Amedeo.
-He had a prized herd of Guernsey cows, and distributed Bay Point Dairy Farm milk in Suffolk.

 Louise Obici died in 1938.
 Amedeo wanted to create a lasting memorial for her and by 1941 had settled on a hospital.
 In 1942, he formed a corporation, which was funded by a large endowment presented after his death.
 Amedeo continued to live at Bay Point Farm until his death at age 69.